Hounfor/The-Big-Deal-Add-On/README.md

 3)
 – Fixed minor issue with Cataphract’s affinity showing as Caesar.
 Now it’s the other way around, but it makes more sense, given that Caesar is the Cataphract reworked by the FedSuns.

-– The built-in rangefinder suite for RF2-A has been changed once again: the range optimization bonus has been replaced with +10% ballistic weapon damage.
+– The built-in rangefinder suite for RF2-A has been changed once again: the range optimization bonus has been replaced with +10% damage for ballistic weapons.

 # FAQ:
 – I installed this mod and it doesn't work!